Review & Rating

 The quality of Hahn faucets is not in question.
 Hamat makes an excellent faucet, well-regarded in the industry.
 The Yingao faucets we examined were also of good quality.
 The bodies are stainless steel, well finished, with good quality ceramic cartridges.
 However, some non-critical parts may be made of zinc or ZAMAC, a zinc alloy.
 Zinc is not as strong as brass, but in non-critical parts such as base plates and handles it is generally a suitable material.

-The company sells through its proprietary website, but also at third-party hosting websites such as Overstock, Walmart, Wayfair and Houzz — sites that are not particularly careful about whether the faucets they sell are legal for sale.
+The company sells through its proprietary website, but also at third-party hosting websites such as Overstock, Walmart, Wayfair and Houzz sites that, historically, are not particularly careful about whether the faucets they sell are legal for sale.

 The company website is modeled on the organization and layout of the Hamat website.
 It is well designed and fairly easy to navigate, although in many respects it does not seem quite finished.